walexconcepts/osclass-plugins/README.md

 # osclass-plugins
-Free version of osclass plugins.
+All free version of osclass plugins.
 Here is a list of the plugins: